High-contrast random composites: homogenisation framework and new spectral phenomena: Introduction

 Our interest in high-contrast homogenisation problems is motivated by the band-gap structure of the spectra of the associated operators.
+We emphasise that this spectral phenomenon has only been observed in the homogenisation limit under the double porosity scaling.
+Therefore, while a more general non-uniformly elliptic setting can be very challenging, see e.g. \cite{BFO2018}, in order to obtain the specific spectral behaviour one has to work with particular geometric constraints and scaling regimes.
 Composites exhibiting spectral gaps are widely used for manipulating acoustic and electromagnetic waves, see e.g. \cite{Joannopoulos}, \cite{Khelif}.
-From a mathematically rigorous perspective, these were first analysed in \cite{Zhikov2000,zhikov2005} in the periodic setting.
+These were first analysed from the mathematically rigorous perspective in \cite{Zhikov2000,zhikov2005} in the periodic setting.
 It was shown that the spectra of $\AA^\e$ converge in the sense of Hausdorff to the spectrum of a limit homogenised operator $\AA^\hom $.
-The latter has a two-scale structure that captures the macro- and microscopic behaviour of the operator $\AA^\e$ for small values of $\varepsilon.$ The spectrum of $\AA^\hom $ has a band-gap structure (in the whole-space setting), characterised with respect to the spectral parameter $\lambda$ by a special function $\beta(\l),$ which is explicitly determined by the microscopic part of $\AA^\hom$ and quantifies the resonant (or anti-resonant) effect of the soft inclusions.
-In the case of a bounded domain the analysis of the problem and the results are very similar, in particular, the discrete spectrum of $\AA^\hom$ ``populates'' the bands (accumulating at their right ends) corresponding to the whole-space case.
+The latter has a two-scale structure that captures the macro- and microscopic behaviour of the operator $\AA^\e$ for small values of $\varepsilon.$ The spectrum of $\AA^\hom $ has a band-gap structure (in the whole-space setting), characterised with respect to the spectral parameter $\lambda$ by a function $\beta(\l),$ that is explicitly determined by the microscopic part of $\AA^\hom$ and quantifies the resonant (or anti-resonant) effect of the soft inclusions.
+In the case of a bounded domain the analysis of the problem and the results are very similar, in particular, the point spectrum of $\AA^\hom$ ``populates'' the bands (accumulating at their right ends) corresponding to the whole-space case.